Autism-Friendly Activities Around Metro Detroit

 Visalia, California

 Visalia, a Certified Autism Destination, offers several attractions, hotels, and businesses that are Certified Autism Centers, CACs, (specially trained through IBCCES).
 Whether your child likes going to the museum or simply exploring a downtown area, there is plenty to do for all members of the family in this city.
-Find out more over on the Visalia’s tourism site
+Find out more over on Visalia’s tourism site

 Mesa, Arizona